stellar/slingshot/spec/ZkVM.md

 ### Blinding proof protocol

+TBD: this protocol is obsolete.
+See the encrypt/decrypt spec for up to date sketches.

 A zero-knowledge protocol that proves that a [Pedersen commitment](#pedersen-commitment) contains a pre-committed blinding factor.
 This protocol allows proving to the network that a payment is accessible to the recipient (since the blinding factor is already known to the recipient), while allowing